Wizzard-Code/Wizzard-Code/README.md

--My name is WizzardCode
--I like PCs I guess 👷‍♂
+My name is Wizzard-Code virtually and I like science ig